-After creating table,now it’s time to insert some records into it.
+After creating a table, it’s time to insert some records.

 Insert into child(name,dob) values(('aman', '1990-01-01'),( 'rahul', '1989-06-06'),( 'ashish', '1985-03-02'),( 'divya', '1992-05-05'),( 'kunal', '1995-12-01'));

-We can know calculate the age of each children of child table:
+We can know to calculate the age of each child in the child table:

-To fetch the records from the table child select statement is used after calculating the timestamp difference of date of birth of each child.
+To fetch the records from the table, the child select statement is used after calculating each child’s timestamp difference of date of birth.

 Negative Output of The Query:

-If the first datetime argument is greater than the second date-time argument, the output of the query will be a negative number.
+If the first datetime argument is greater than the second date-time argument, the query output will be a negative number.

-In the below example we have taken the two different type of arguments
+In the below example, we have taken the two different types of arguments

-Calculate the Working Hours of Each Employee in Second
+Calculate the Working Hours of Each Employee in the Second

 We will now insert some records in the table EmployeeEntry:

-To fetch all the records of the table, we will use select statement
+To fetch all the records of the table, we will use a select statement

 select * from EmployeeEntry;